valory-xyz/open-autonomy/docs/advanced_reference/use_custom_images.md

-The current deployment setup uses 5 docker images.
+The {{open_autonomy}} framework uses up to 6 different Docker images when building a service deployment with the command `autonomy deploy build`.
+Some of these images are for testing purposes and they are only included if indicated explicitly.

+## Images used in production and testing

-1. `valory/open-autonomy`
+`valory/open-autonomy`

-    This image contains all the required python packages and a virtual environment required to deploy an agent.
-When building a deployment, the deployment builder will use `valory/open-autonomy` as the name and the current version of the framework as the version tag.
-If you want to change that you can change the name and the version of the image using `AUTONOMY_IMAGE_NAME` and `AUTONOMY_IMAGE_VERSION` environment variables respectively.
+: Base image that contains all the required Python packages and a virtual environment required to deploy an agent.
+The deployment builder will use `valory/open-autonomy` as the name and the current version of the framework as the version tag.
+You can change the name and the version tag of the image by exporting the environment variables `AUTONOMY_IMAGE_NAME` and `AUTONOMY_IMAGE_VERSION`, respectively.

-2. `valory/oar-{agent}`
+`valory/oar-<author>/<agent_package>:<package_hash>`

-    This image contains an agent package and a deployment environment for the same agent.
-This image uses the open `valory/open-autonomy` image as the base.
-You cannot change the name of the image but you can overwrite the version tag using the `--image-version` flag when building the deployment.
+: This image extends the base image `valory/open-autonomy`.
+It contains the agent package for a service and a deployment environment for the same agent.
+This image is built through the `autonomy build-image` command.

-3. `valory/open-autonomy-tendermint`
+`valory/open-autonomy-tendermint`

-    This image contains the deployment setup for a `tendermint` node.
-When building a deployment, the deployment builder will use `valory/open-autonomy-tendermint` as the name and the current version of the framework as the version tag.
-If you want to change that you can change the name and the version of the image using `TENDERMINT_IMAGE_NAME` and `TENDERMINT_IMAGE_VERSION` environment variables respectively.
+: Defines a Tendermint node in the deployment setup.
+The deployment builder will use `valory/open-autonomy-tendermint` as the name and the current version of the framework as the version tag.
+You can change the name and the version tag of the image by exporting the environment variables `TENDERMINT_IMAGE_NAME` and `TENDERMINT_IMAGE_VERSION`, respectively.

+## Images used in testing only

-4. `valory/open-autonomy-hardhat`
+`valory/open-autonomy-hardhat`

-   This images contains a pre-configured hardhat node which can be used for testing the services locally and running end to end tests for the agent packages.
+: Base image that contains a pre-configured Hardhat node which can be used as a test blockchain for testing services locally and running end-to-end tests for the agent packages.

-5. `valory/autonolas-registries`
+`valory/autonolas-registries`

-    This image comes with the Autonolas registry contracts pre deployed.
+: This image extends the base image `valory/open-autonomy-hardhat`.
+It comes with the Autonolas Protocol registry contracts pre-deployed.
+The deployment builder will use `valory/open-autonomy-hardhat` as the name and `latest` as the version tag.
+You can change the name and the version tag of the image by exporting the environment variables  `HARDHAT_IMAGE_NAME` and `HARDHAT_IMAGE_VERSION`, respectively, to `valory/autonolas-registries:latest`.

+    !!! warning "Important"

+        This image is only included if explicitly indicated through the flag `--use-hardhat` when building the service deployment (`autonomy deploy build` command).

         This image should only be used when working with the `dev` mode.
-When building a deployment, the deployment builder will use `valory/open-autonomy-hardhat` as the name and `latest` as the version tag.
-You can export the `HARDHAT_IMAGE_NAME` and `HARDHAT_IMAGE_VERSION` environment variables to change it to `valory/autonolas-registries:latest`.

-    If you want to include custom contracts in this image read [here](https://github.com/valory-xyz/autonolas-registries/blob/main/docs/running_with_custom_contracts.md) on how to do it.
+    If you require specific custom contracts to test your service, read the [guide to include custom contracts](https://github.com/valory-xyz/autonolas-registries/blob/main/docs/running_with_custom_contracts.md).

-6. `valory/open-acn-node`
+`valory/open-acn-node`

-    This image contains the deployment setup for an `ACN` node which can be used for direct agent to agent communication.
+: Defines an `ACN` node in the deployment setup, which can be used for direct agent to agent communication.
+The deployment builder will use `valory/open-acn-node` as the name and `latest` as the version tag.
+You can change the name and the version tag of the image by exporting the environment variables `ACN_IMAGE_NAME` and `ACN_IMAGE_VERSION`, respectively.

+    !!! warning "Important"

+        This image is only included if explicitly indicated through the flag `--use-hardhat` when building the service deployment (`autonomy deploy build` command).

         This image should only be used when working with the `dev` mode.
-When building a deployment, the deployment builder will use `valory/open-acn-node` as the name and `latest` as the version tag.
-If you want to change that you can change the name and the version of the image using `ACN_IMAGE_NAME` and `ACN_IMAGE_VERSION` environment variables respectively.